A excerpt from the Resonating Affirmation for Money Package

 I mean, they never took me on holidays but, I’d never thought about not being taken away.

 Never had I realised they were pensioners, who only had limited funds.
 I had also never understood that I lived on a council estate because we too, were poor.
 Even though my mum would bad mouth my dad every opportunity she got about being rich and greedy, I hadn’t realised my mum and grandparents were the opposite – poor and kind.
 I took note that my mum had missed out on opportunities to get on the property ladder; I took note that we had no money, but mostly I took note that it also meant I was poor.

 I sat and considered what it meant to have no money, that was certain.
 The guilt I felt for asking for something I want in that moment was a defining point in my life regarding the whole “money” “rich v poor” conundrum.
 I never asked my grandparents for anything ever again.

 As I got older, and all my friends were wearing fashionable clothes, I had to wear cheap ones or my mothers’ old clothes.
-As everyone else in line for dinner at school had cash, I had a dinner ticket provided by the government, along with education shop clothing, that we had to sit and wait in line with other poor people to get, which may as well have had a label on each item staying, “I’m on welfare”.
+As everyone else queuing for dinner at school had cash, I had a dinner ticket provided by the government, along with education shop clothing, that we had to sit and wait in line with other poor people to get, which may as well have had a label on them stating, “I’m on welfare”.